Ajin007/ReadmeFiles/Readme_springboot.md

 # Spring understanding

+## Gradle basics:
+1. gradle --version
+2. gradle tasks --all ----> all the tasks that can be used will be reflected after this comment.
+3. Example --- > gradle build, gradle bootRun

 ## Sping data JPA
 1. If you are using a reactive store you might choose ReactiveCrudRepository, or RxJava3CrudRepository depending on which reactive framework you are using.
 2. If you are using Kotlin you might pick CoroutineCrudRepository which utilizes Kotlin’s coroutines.